 Japanese Yen Talking Points

-With that said, a flip in the IG Client Sentiment index may warn of a broader shift in USD/JPY behavior, with the exchange rate at risk of threatening upward trending channel from earlier this year especially as the Relative Strength Index (RSI) highlights a similar dynamic.
+A flip in the IG Client Sentiment index driven by a further pickup in net-long interest may warn of a broader shift in USD/JPY behavior, with the exchange rate at risk of threatening upward trending channel from earlier this year especially as the Relative Strength Index (RSI) highlights a similar dynamic.
 Sign up and join DailyFX Currency Analyst David Song LIVE for an opportunity to discuss potential trade setups.

 USD/JPY Daily Chart

-- Near-term outlook for USD/JPY remains constructive as both price and the RSI continue to track the upward trends from earlier this year, but the correction following the currency market flash-crash appears to be sputtering amid the lack of momentum to test the Fibonacci overlap around 112.40 (61.8% retracement) to 113.00 (38.2% expansion).
+- Keep in mind, the near-term outlook for USD/JPY remains constructive as both price and the RSI continue to track the upward trends from earlier this year, but the correction following the currency market flash-crash appears to be sputtering amid the lack of momentum to test the Fibonacci overlap around 112.40 (61.8% retracement) to 113.00 (38.2% expansion).

 - Next downside region of interest comes in around 108.30 (61.8% retracement) to 108.40 (100% expansion), but failure to extend the series of lower highs & lows from the previous week may generate range-bound conditions over the coming days.